Leonardo Martinez-Diaz

-Leonardo Martinez-Diaz (born October 28, 1976) serves as Senior Director for Climate Finance to U.S. Special Presidential Envoy for Climate John Kerry.
+Leonardo Martinez-Diaz (born October 28, 1976) is Director of the Sustainability, Climate, and Geopolitics Program at the Carnegie Endowment for International Peace, as well as a Senior Fellow.
+His fields of expertise include climate politics and diplomacy, climate finance, and mitigating and managing the risks of climate change to economies and communities.

+Previously, Martinez-Diaz served as managing director for climate finance in the Office of the U.S. Special Presidential Envoy for Climate at the United States Department of State.
+In 2024, President Biden nominated Martinez-Diaz to serve as U.S. Executive Director on the board of the World Bank Group.

 Prior to joining the State Department in 2021, Martinez-Diaz was the Global Director of the Sustainable Finance Center at the World Resources Institute in Washington, D.C.
 At WRI, he led a team of researchers working to promote the flow of public and private finance to environmentally-sustainable activities, including climate adaptation and mitigation.
 Martinez-Diaz is author, with Alice C. Hill, of Building a Resilient Tomorrow: How to Prepare for the Coming Climate Disruption (Oxford, 2019).
 He also served on the Climate-Related Market Risk Subcommittee convened by the Commodity Futures Trading Commission.
 He served as co-editor of the Subcommittee's final report, Managing Climate Risk in the U.S. Financial System.

 During the Obama Administration, he served as Deputy Assistant Secretary for Energy and Environment in the United States Department of the Treasury.
 In that capacity, he represented the United States in key institutions providing climate and environmental finance to developing countries, including the Climate Investment Funds, the Global Environment Facility, and the Green Climate Fund.
 He also negotiated finance elements of the Paris Agreement on Climate Change and helped implement President Obama's executive orders on climate change and international development and climate change and national security.